clwvideo/Number-practice-app-IoS/README.md

 Generates a random number up to 7 digits.
 Helps children practice saying number out aloud.
+The question mark at the bottom will say the number aloud so that the user can check themselves.
 User can change max number of digits via gear icon.